 You can of course still engage in hand feeding if you want to do so.
 Certainly the chickens will enjoy the human contact – especially if you have treats on hand!

 We all love to spoil our hens with treats.
 I am as guilty of it as the next person, but we should remember that treats are just that – treats.

-Treats should be given little and often (one or two beakfuls should be sufficient).
+Treats should be given in small amounts (one or two beakfuls should be sufficient).

 Chickens will fill up on tasty snacks before eating their regular nutritious food.

 When they do that, their balanced diet goes out the window and in extreme circumstances it can lead to some significant problems.